Pylons/pyramid/docs/narr/security.rst

 ------------

-A convenience :term:`ACE` is defined representing a deny to everyone of all permissions in :data:`pyramid.security.DENY_ALL`.
+A convenience :term:`ACE` is defined representing a deny to everyone of all permissions in :data:`pyramid.authorization.DENY_ALL`.
 This ACE is often used as the *last* ACE of an ACL to explicitly cause inheriting authorization policies to "stop looking up the traversal tree" (effectively breaking any inheritance).
 For example, an ACL which allows *only* ``fred`` the view permission for a